Signing Up for a Medicare Part D Drug Plan Is Easy

 Should I switch Medicare Part D plans?

 When people get to the plan results, they sometimes say, “Holy cow!
-I have 27 plans… how do I know which one's the best?”
+I have over two dozen plan options… how do I know which one's the best?”

 After I've selected that plan, and know that it's going to work for me, I can simply hit the “Enroll” button.

 Then, you enter your name, date of birth, social, address, and all of that kind of information.
 You will then be enrolled directly in that plan in about 3 minutes.
 It's very quick, very clean, and very easy.